Organize your trip

 - Train Casablanca Casa Voyageur - Mohammed V airport: 44.5 dirhams (±€4)/ person

-For this trip we have booked all our hotels online, mainly through Booking.com.
+For this 10-day trip to Morocco, we have booked all our hotels online, mainly through Booking.com.
 We were very lucky and found very nice hotels at rather reduced prices because we were in low season.
 We often chose double or triple rooms, since we travelled in a group of 3 people.
 The most isolated hotels often offer dinner; prices are a bit higher than those of small city restaurants, but we were never disappointed by the food quality.
 Upon your arrival at the hotel, your host will welcome you with a nice mint tea, symbol of Moroccan hospitality.

 You’re in for a treat with Moroccan cuisine: vegetarian or chicken tajines, mountains of couscous, meatballs of kefta: each dish is a real explosion of taste.
 Try to taste every dish and don’t forget to wash your food down with one or several mint tea cups.
 Moroccan tea is usually served with a lot of sugar; if you’re given a tea pot and some sugar cubes beside it, it means that no sugar has been added to the tea yet.
 You will surely be surprised in seeing how many sugar cubes are necessary to obtain the real taste of Moroccan tea.
 Perhaps it’s better not to know!
 Before tasting the tea, pour it into a cup by getting the tea pot closer and further away to create a little foam.
 Then pour the content of the cup back into the teapot and repeat every step for 2-3 times.
 At the end of this ritual, the tea will be ready!